3 ideas to innovate in the management of individual interviews and employee performance

 more corrective feedback

 By only asking managers to evaluate their team members, the results can be biased.
 Indeed, an employee generally does not behave the same way with his manager as with his peers.
-360 feedback allows colleagues to evaluate each other and thus obtain an overall profile of the performance of a team or department.
+360 feedback enables colleagues to evaluate each other and thus obtain an overall profile of the performance of a team or department.

 In 2023, it is also essential to mention Artificial Intelligence (AI) technologies, thanks to which it is now possible to collect a multitude of comments, in order to identify mobility wishes for example.

-At SQORUS, employees have the possibility to ask for feedback to any person in the company with whom they have worked (internal project, customer assignment).
-Since the end of 2022, SQORUS also practices 360 feedback, and each employee can give feedback to his manager.
-This allows the manager to know how he or she is perceived, and can also improve his or her performance and that of the company.
+This enables the manager to find out how he or she is perceived, and can also improve performance and those of the company.
 Sharing a perception with a superior is certainly an act that may seem courageous, but daring to take this step can raise awareness in the other person and improve the way you work with him or her.

 To anticipate the recruitment challenges of tomorrow, it is essential to develop solid adaptation strategies.
-In our dedicated article, you will find the keys to adapting as a recruiter and staying and remain effective in a constantly changing environment.
+In our dedicated article, you’ll find the keys to adapting as a recruiter and remain effective in a constantly changing environment.

 Idea #2: The OKR method to improve employee performance

-TheObjectives and Key Results ( OKR) methodology is a performance management and strategic planning framework used to define clear and measurable objectives and the key results that must be achieved to reach those objectives.
+The OKR method (Objectives and Key Results) is a framework for performance management and strategic planning used to define clear, measurable objectives and the key results that need to be achieved to reach these objectives.

 The OKR method consists of two main elements: objectives and key results.

-Objectives
+• Objectives

-Results
+• Results

-The OKR method is often used in companies to align employees’ goals and efforts with the company’s strategic objectives.
+The OKR method method is often used in companies to align employees’ goals and efforts with the company’s strategic objectives.

 3. Define measurement indicators: Measurement indicators are the data or statistics used to assess progress toward the achievement of key results.